tttapa/py-build-cmake/docs/Editable-install.md

 The disadvantage of the previous two methods is that they split up the package across different folders, and not all external tools and IDEs deal with this correctly.
-An alternative is to use the symlink mode, which installs all files in the same folder, but uses symbolic links to the Python source files, rather than copying them.
-This mode only works if your operating system and file system support symbolic links.
+An alternative is to use the `symlink` mode, which installs all files in the same folder, but uses symbolic links to the Python source files, rather than copying them.
+While this mode avoids the tooling disadvantages of `wrapper` and `hook` mode, it only works if your operating system and file system support symbolic links.\*

 The file structure after installation is the following:
 ```text